-We took input from all stakeholders that are represented on the Academic, Data, Culture, Leadership, PTO, and Committees to design the plan, particularly using information returning to school following the pandemic.
+We took input from all stakeholders that are represented within the building, PTO, and Committees to design the plan, particularly using information returning to school following the pandemic.
 The plan was designed from the input from all of the committees.
-For example, the input from the Reading Specialist and Title I teachers was that we need additional F&P benchmark kits and LLI kits to effectively and efficiently progress monitor and deliver ELA interventions.
+For example, the input from the Reading Specialist and Title I teachers was that we need additional professional development regarding the new reading programm and LLI kits to effectively and efficiently progress monitor and deliver ELA interventions.
 Our SPED department's input was that our tier three students are struggling with phonemic awareness and decoding and encoding in their small groups.
 They need PD in Fundations and also need additional kits to use as a literacy intervention.
 Classroom teachers have expressed that some students are not motivated to learn and our struggling with basic needs.
 Our 21st Century coordinator and The Boys & Girls Club expressed that some students that come to their programs afterschool are struggling with behavior (respect, responsibility, and safety) resulting in major write-ups.
 Some parents have expressed that their children are struggling to do their homework.